BlackBoxVision/styled-animation/README.md

 ## Issues

-If you found a bug, or you have an answer, or whatever.
-Please, open an [issue](https://github.com/BlackBoxVision/styled-animation/issues).
-We will do our best to fix it.
+Please, open an [issue](https://github.com/BlackBoxVision/styled-animation/issues) following one of the issues templates.
+We will do our best to fix them.

 ## Contributing

-Of course, if you see something that you want to upgrade from this library, or a bug that needs to be solved, **PRs are welcome!**
+If you want to contribute to this project see [contributing](https://github.com/BlackBoxVision/styled-animation/blob/master/CONTRIBUTING.md) for more information.

 ## License